NM Department of Health/Population and Community Health/Office of Primary Care and Rural Health

 Top Flex Activities

-The New Mexico Office of Primary Care and Rural Health (OPCRH) will contract with the New Mexico Hospital Association (NMHA) to support hospitals in their continued shared accountability of patient safety by offering hospital staff, senior leaders and physicians on-site education regarding their roles in quality, patient safety and process improvement through plan-do-study-act (PDSA), high reliability organizations and team training.
-Hospital staff will be able to understand their role in creating a strong patient safety culture and improving quality of care.
-In the area of Quality Improvement, New Mexico will:
+The New Mexico Flex Program is housed in the Office of Primary Care and Rural Health (OPCRH) and collaborates with contractors to support hospitals in their continued shared accountability of patient safety by offering hospital staff, senior leaders, and physicians on-site education regarding their roles in quality, patient safety and process improvement, high-reliability organizations, and team trainings.
+The New Mexico Flex Program also:

-New Mexico critical access hospitals (CAHs) are all using different systems and methods of reporting data and all have different methods of sharing data with staff.
-This year, OPCRH is subcontracting to bring together quality directors by providing technical assistance focused upon quality improvement (QI) around the Medicare Beneficiaries Quality Improvement Project (MBQIP) measures.
-The subcontractor will provide access to data that the OPCRH will use to assist New Mexico rural hospitals in identifying areas of quality improvement and use a network-based approach to facilitate best practice exchanges among the participating hospitals.
+New Mexico critical access hospitals (CAHs) all use different electronic systems, and have different methods of reporting and distributing data.
+The New Meixco Flex Program partners with the New Mexico Hospital Education and Research Foundation, to provide technical assistance focused on quality improvement (QI) related to the Medicare Beneficiaries Quality Improvement Project (MBQIP) measures.
+This has opened great sharing of quality measures and improvement ideas with these quality directors.
+New Mexico rural hospitals are identifying areas of QI and using a network-based approach to facilitate best practice exchanges among the participating hospitals.

 CAH Operational and Financial Improvement

 In New Mexico, financial assessment benchmarking is being done by a group of small rural hospitals and CAH leaders.
 They look at the financial indicators that they chose, assess the greatest need by the group, and focus on how to improve those measures.
 These activities are organized by the New Mexico Rural Hospital Network (NMRHN).
 This year they have focused on revenue and billing measures and also provided the CAHs support to participate in the online course of the Fundamentals of Critical Care Support to help the clinical staff better take care of sicker patients during the COVID-19 pandemic.